 RESTORING THE COMMUNITY

-Now, the WRJH and our Young Leaders for Peace program is dedicated to embedding restorative justice practices in Woodlawn and surrounding Chicago communities.
+The Woodlawn Restorative Justice Hub is a unifying force, drawing across the community to engage young leaders in long-term Leadership Development, Mental Health, Violence, Prevention, and Peace Building.
+Our Young Leaders for Peace program is dedicated to embedding restorative justice practices in Woodlawn and surrounding Chicago communities.
 With a mission to engage those most impacted by violence and a holistic approach of healing, economic empowerment, and civic engagement, the Woodlawn Restorative Justice Hub strives to create a peaceful community, where young people and families collaborate to build peace.

 - Michelle Obama